HouseRulesDLP/OSE/characters/Backgrounds.md

 ### Acolyte
 Feeling the call of the gods, you sought to join the clergy.
 Pick an appropriate religion (for examples, see the [Great Church]() and the [Old Faith]()).
-- **Trappings:** Quarterstaff, Holy Symbol, Prayer Book/Wheel, 2d6sp
+- **Trappings:** Quarterstaff, Holy Symbol, Book (prayer), 2d6sp

 ### Alchemist
 You brewed chemical concoctions for those who could afford them.
+If you don't already have Brew Potion as a class skill, you can you can now brew potions as if you were an Arcanist of 1/3 your level.
+Brewing potions requires the use of an Alchemist's Kit.
-- **Trappings:** Quarterstaff, Alchemy Kit, 2d6sp
+- **Trappings:** Quarterstaff, Kit (alchemist's), 2d6sp

 ### Animal Handler
 You know animals.
 In fact, you probably like them better than you like most people.
-- **Trappings:** Whip, Rope, Grooming Kit, a mule; donkey; hunting dog; or similar mundane working animal, 1d6sp
+- **Trappings:** Whip, Rope, Kit (animal handler's), a mule; donkey; hunting dog; or similar mundane working animal, 1d6sp

 ### Apothecary
 You learned how to tend the sick, bind wounds, set bones and correct other ailments.
+If you don't already have Brew Potion as a class skill, you can you can now brew healing potions as if you were an Cleric of 1/3 your level.
+You can also spend 8 hours of downtime to mix up 1d6 + INT modifier doses of medicine which may be used to create or refill a Healer's Kit.
+Brewing potions and medicines require the use of an Alchemist's Kit.
-- **Trappings:** Dagger, Healer's Kit, Soap, 2d6sp
+- **Trappings:** Dagger, Kit (healer's), Soap, 2d6sp

 ### Artisan
 You are a trained in a particular craft (such as leatherworker, cartwright, shipwright, baker, carpenter, glassblower, tanner, etc).
-- **Trappings:** Dagger, Artisan's Tools for your profession, a letter of introduction from your former teacher, 2d6sp
+- **Trappings:** Dagger, Kit (artisan's) for your profession, a letter of introduction from your former teacher, 2d6sp

 ### Barrister
 You are versed in the law and how to represent both peasants and nobles before the courts.
-- **Trappings:** Dagger, Quill, Ink, Parchment (10 sheets), Book (laws), 2d6sp
+- **Trappings:** Dagger, Kit (scribe's), Book (laws), 2d6sp

 ### Butcher
 You know how to safely butcher, store and prepare meat of various types.
+You can safely prepare and cure rations.
 - **Trappings:** Cleaver, A bundle of 7 days' rations (mostly dried meats), 2d6sp

 ### Clerk
 You know how to both read and write and how to draft contracts and other legal documents.
 You gain literacy without having to spend a language choice on it.
-- **Trappings:** Dagger, Quill, Ink, Parchment (10 pages), 2d6sp
+- **Trappings:** Dagger, Kit (scribe's), 2d6sp

 ### Courtier
 You were a court functionary, attendant or some other personage known to the nobility though you are not of noble birth.
-- **Trappings:** Dagger, Excellent Quality Clothing, 3d6sp
+- **Trappings:** Dagger, Clothing (excellent quality), 3d6sp

 ### Criminal
 You're well acquainted with the seedy underbelly of society.
-- **Trappings:** Dagger, Crowbar or Disguise Kit, 2d6sp
+- **Trappings:** Dagger, Crowbar or Kit (disguise), 2d6sp

 ### Cult Initiate
 You were once initiated into a forbidden cult of worship (for examples see the [Chthonian](), [Elemental](), [Qliphotic]() or [Derlethian]() cults).